-- Pupil achievement is monitored by ethnicity, gender, date of birth, additional educational needs criteria, Free School Meal (FSM) and previous FSM status and any trends or patterns in the data that may require additional action to narrow the gap are discussed, agreed and actioned - All staff are aware of the school's Equality and Inclusion Policy; - There is an inclusive approach to ensuring all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by (election); class assemblies; fund raising; sporting activities - Pupils with additional needs (both educational and medical) can take part in all aspects of the curriculum, including educational visits and journeys; lunchtime activities; PE and assemblies; - Extended school activities such as extra-currciular after-school clubs take into account pupil needs and access issues and pupils attending reflect the diversity of the school population in terms of race, gender, disability and socio-economic status; - Staff, pupils, parents and carers will continue to be involved in the future development of the Equality and Inclusion Policy through input and feedback from staff meetings, School Council meetings, parent questionnaires and the Parent Forum, etc.
+- Pupil achievement is monitored by ethnicity, gender, date of birth, additional educational needs criteria, Free School Meal (FSM) and previous FSM status and any trends or patterns in the data that may require additional action to narrow the gap are discussed, agreed and actioned - All staff are required to read to read annually the school's Equality Information and Objectives Policy and to sign to say that they have understood it and that they will abide by it.; - There is an inclusive approach to ensuring all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by (election); class assemblies; fund raising; sporting activities - Pupils with additional needs (both educational and medical) can take part in all aspects of the curriculum, including educational visits and journeys; lunchtime activities; PE and assemblies; - Extended school activities such as extra-currciular after-school clubs take into account pupil needs and access issues and pupils attending reflect the diversity of the school population in terms of race, gender, disability and socio-economic status; - Staff, pupils, parents and carers will continue to be involved in the future development of the Equality and Inclusion Policy through input and feedback from staff meetings, School Council meetings, parent questionnaires and the Parent Forum, etc.